F-Stack/f-stack/dpdk/doc/guides/prog_guide/compressdev.rst

 .. code-block:: console

-   --vdev  '<pmd name>,socket_id=0'
+   --vdev  '<PMD name>,socket_id=0'

 ..
 Note::

-   * If DPDK application requires multiple software compression PMD devices then required number of ``--vdev`` with appropriate libraries are to be added.
+   * If a DPDK application requires multiple software compression PMD devices then the required number of ``--vdev`` args with appropriate libraries are to be added.

-   * An Application with multiple compression device instances exposed by the same PMD must specify a unique name for each device.
+   * An application with multiple compression device instances exposed by the same PMD must specify a unique name for each device.

    Example: ``--vdev  'pmd0' --vdev  'pmd1'``